vadzimzhuk/gpmgmt/README.md

 ### Step Conditions

 Steps can have conditions that determine when they should be executed.
-Conditions are based on workflow parameters and can include:
+Conditions are based on workflow context and can include:

 - Parameter existence checks
 - Parameter value checks